Monday, December 15, 2014

 Senator Daniel Webster of Massachusetts

 John Cook purchased his Wisconsin Territory land—officially described as the NW ¼ SW ¼ of Section 6, town 4, range 11 north in Rock County— directly from the U.S. government.
 Shortly thereafter, on June 22, 1840, he invested in two more parcels of land: the SW ¼ SW ¼ Section 6 and the E ½ SW ¼ Section 6.
-Undoubtedly Cook knew that the land directly to the east of his new property had been purchased in 1837 from the U.S. government by the famous U.S. Senator from Massachusetts, Daniel Webster, who soon would sell it to his friend, Dr. John Porter of Massachusetts.
-Maybe Cook thought living next to Senator Webster’s land was a good investment.
+Perhaps Cook knew that the land directly to the east of his new property had been purchased in 1837 from the U.S. government by the famous U.S. Senator from Massachusetts, Daniel Webster, and that Webster soon sold a portion of his land to his friend, Dr. John Porter of Massachusetts.
+And no doubt Cook thought living next to Webster and Porter was a good idea and a good investment.